 - In gauging the best method to assign parking areas on campus, the highest preference was parking area tiered by Virginia Tech affiliation, followed by parking assignments based on departmental affiliation, and then parking areas tiered by the amount paid in fees.

 - Opportunities exist for increased communications and education around the range of permit options available, including the Evening Only and Bus, Bike, and Walk permits.

 2020 Commuter Survey

 Virginia Tech’s biennial Commuter Survey provides insights into Blacksburg campus affiliates’ travel behaviors.
-The fourth version of this survey, administered by the Alternative Transportation Department, launched on Jan.
+The fourth version of this survey, administered by the Sustainable Transportation Department, launched on Jan.
 2, 2020 and remained open until Dec.
 18, 2020.

 On March 13, 2020, shortly after the survey launched, nearly all of campus closed down and transitioned to virtual instruction and remote working in response to COVID-19.
 The university remained in this state until early August 2020, just before the start of the fall semester.
 While the survey was still available for responses during this time, very few responses were collected.
 Transportation modes of all affiliates drastically changed or were eliminated altogether.
 Students were sent home, most faculty and staff began teleworking, and all affiliates stopped commuting as they normally would.
 Since the survey asked questions in present tense, responses received after March 13 were vastly different than they likely otherwise would have been.
 This altered both the survey response rate and data collected.